-The symptoms occur when lifting or turning the arm inwards/outwards and when lying on the shoulder.
+Complaints occur when lifting or turning the arm inward/outward and lying on the shoulder.
 A subacromial pain syndrome can last up to six months.
-Physiotherapy can reduce the symptoms by means of specific advice and physical treatment.
+Physical therapy can reduce symptoms through targeted advice physical treatment.

-The exact cause of a subacromial pain syndrome is unknown.
-Often the complaints are caused by irritation of the tendons or the bursa in the shoulder.
-The cause of the pain can come from different structures that are located in the subacromial space (space between the shoulder blade and the shoulder head).
+The exact cause of subacromial pain syndrome is unknown.
+Often the symptoms are caused by irritation to the tendons or bursa in the shoulder.
+The cause of pain can come from various structures located in the subacromial space (space between the shoulder roof and shoulder head).

-In a subacromial pain syndrome, there is often pain on the outside of the shoulder that can radiate to the upper arm or neck.
-The symptoms can occur, for example, when lifting the arm, turning the arm inwards or outwards and lying on the affected shoulder.
-The symptoms are very similar to a rotator cuff tear.
+Subacromial pain syndrome often involves pain on the outside of the shoulder that can radiate to the upper arm or neck.
+The symptoms can occur, for example, when lifting the arm, turning the arm inward/outward and lying on the affected shoulder.
+The symptoms are very similar to a rotator cuff rupture.

-The symptoms usually occur gradually without any clearly identifiable cause.
-The symptoms increase over time and can lead to limitations in carrying out daily activities.
-It can take up to six months until the symptoms have completely disappeared.
-Physiotherapy can ensure that your recovery is as fast as possible.
-This is often done over a period of six to twelve weeks.
+Usually the symptoms occur gradually without a clearly identifiable cause.
+The symptoms increase over time and can lead to limitations in performing daily actions/activities.
+It can take up to six months for the symptoms to disappear completely.
+Physical therapy can help ensure that your recovery is as rapid as possible.
+It is often done over a period of six to 12 weeks.

-The therapists of Fysiofitaal Tilburg can diagnose subacromial pain syndrome for you.
+The therapists at Fysiofitaal Tilburg can diagnose your subacromial pain syndrome.
 They do this on the basis of an interview (anamnesis) and extensive physical examination.
-In addition to the general physical examination the therapist will carry out a number of specific tests which will show whether or not there is a subacromial pain syndrome.
+In addition to the general physical examination, the therapist performs a number of specific tests to determine whether a subacromial pain syndrome is actually present.

-At Fysiofitaal Tilburg a subacromial pain syndrome is treated with the aim of reducing pain and improving both mobility and muscle strength in the shoulder region.
-The therapy consists of personal advice, exercise therapy and, if necessary, mobilization or manual therapy.
-It is important that, in addition to the visits to your therapist, you do homework exercises.
+At Fysiofitaal Tilburg, subacromial pain syndrome is treated with the goal of reducing pain symptoms and improving both mobility and muscle strength in the shoulder region.
+The therapy consists of personalized advice, exercise therapy and, where necessary, mobilizations or manual therapy.
+It is important that you work on your own with homework exercises in addition to visits to your therapist.

 Do you suffer from shoulder problems that you just can't get rid of?
-Make an appointment with one of our physiotherapists of Fysiofitaal.
+Make an appointment now with one of our physiotherapists at Fysiofitaal.